Motherwell: Secondary schools

 Braidhurst High School, in the Forgewood area of Motherwell, serves areas including Forgewood, North Motherwell, The Globe and Jerviston.
 With a roll of around 500, Braidhurst is one of the smaller secondary schools in Lanarkshire.
 The main school building was recently modernised, with the outdated pink and yellow panels replaced by a modern-looking glass exterior.
 Notable alumni of Braidhurst include Elaine C Smith (actress), former Scotland national football captain Gary McAllister and Tam Cowan (comedian and writer).

-Our Lady's High School is a Roman Catholic secondary located in Dalzell Drive, near Fir Park Stadium.
+Our Lady's High School is a Roman Catholic secondary located in Dalzell Drive, near Fir Park Stadium in Knowetop, the school serves areas including Knowetop, North Lodge, Airbles, Glencairn and Muirhouse.
 At one point it was the largest school in Western Europe, but the current school roll is around 700.
 Notable alumni of Our Lady's include Manchester City footballer and Manchester United manager Sir Matt Busby, Celtic F.C. footballer Billy McNeill, Derby County footballer Stephen Pearson, Celtic F.C. footballer Kieran Tierney and Motherwell F.C. footballer Chris Cadden.

 Other secondary schools in the Motherwell area (though outside the boundaries of the town itself) include Brannock High School in Newarthill, Taylor R.C.
 High School in New Stevenston and Clyde Valley High School in Overtown.
 The nearest private school is Hamilton College in Hamilton, South Lanarkshire.

+Another former pupil of Garrion Academy, (later Clyde Valley High School), Deborah Orr, became an award winning journalist in London & was married for a time to Will Self.
+Her personal memoir "Motherwell" 2020 by Weidenfeld & Nicolson ISBN 978 1 4746 1146 6, gives a clear eyed description of the town as she knew it from the 1960s onwards.